Haydenleung/MDIA-3109-Final-Project/README.md

 A weather app specifially designed for travellers

 ### Description
-A travel app that integrates weather forecasts with the closest tourist attractions and hotels to make sure travelers are always prepared for the weather conditions.
+This app is a planning tool that keeps travelers informed and prepared for their travels.
+This app combines real-time weather information from RainViewer with TripAdvisor reviews for hotels, restaurants, and attractions in Vancouver, BC.

 ### Team members